About

 Who keeps it

-Atlas is maintained by Comet Lab, a workshop that applies AI to the work that runs companies.
+Atlas is maintained by Comet Lab, an AI deployment company that applies AI to the work that runs companies.
 The views here come from building real systems with these tools — which also means they will change as the tools do.